-Currently engaged in is defined as any use of illegal drugs during the previous six months
+Currently engaged in is defined as any use of illegal drugs, including the use of cannabis (a scheduled I control drug), in any federally-assisted unit during the previous six months.

-• GHURA has reasonable cause to believe that any household member's current use or pattern of use of illegal drugs, or current abuse or pattern of abuse of alcohol, may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.
+• GHURA has reasonable cause to believe that any household member's current use or pattern of use of illegal drugs (including the use of cannabis), or current abuse or pattern of abuse of alcohol, may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents.

-In determining reasonable cause, GHURA will consider all credible evidence, including but not limited to, any record of convictions, arrests, or evictions of household members related to the use of illegal drugs or the abuse of alcohol.
-This could include a pattern of DUI arrests or domestic violence incidents related to drug or alcohol abuse.
+In determining reasonable cause, GHURA will consider all credible evidence, including but not limited to, any record of convictions, arrests, or evictions of household members related to the use of illegal drugs, cannabis, or the abuse of alcohol.
+This could include a pattern of DUI arrests or domestic violence incidents related to drug, cannabis or alcohol abuse.
 A conviction will be given more weight than an arrest.
 GHURA will also consider evidence from treatment providers or community-based organizations providing services to household members.

-- If any household member has ever been convicted of drug-related criminal activity for the production or manufacture of methamphetamine in any location, not just federally assisted housing, the family will be denied admission. - Any household member is subject to a lifetime registration requirement under a state sex offender registration program.
+- If any household member has ever been convicted of drug-related criminal activity for the production or manufacture of methamphetamine or in any location, not just federally assisted housing, the family will be denied admission. - Any household member is subject to a lifetime registration requirement under a state sex offender registration program.